Michael Grose joined the UO music faculty in 2001 as associate

 California.
 Both awards came while he was a member of the

-founding member of the Millar Brass Ensemble (Chicago), Grose has
+founding member of the Millar Brass Ensemble, Grose has

 an adjunct faculty member at Armstrong Atlantic State University